RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Experimental Results and Discussions

 For RALLY, the RMIX network is implemented as a two-layer MLP with a hidden layer size of $16$.
 During training, we use a batch size of $256$, and update the target network with soft updates at a rate of $0.01$.
 For the capacity-migration-augmentation strategy, we create $L=50$ manually labeled examples to serve as the few-shot corpus.
 Given the inference latency, we set the few-shot sample count to $\rho=1$.
 During the API-driven data collection, the GPT-4o model is leveraged to provide high-quality inferences.
 After simulation and filtering, we accumulate $|\mathcal{B}_\text{fil}|=8,231$ samples for fine-tuning the local model Qwen2.5-7B.
 The adversary uses a PPO policy\cite{PPO} with the same network structure as $\pi_M$, learning to chase the nearest cluster of at least three agents while avoiding obstacles.

-We compare RALLY against three baselines, CIHRL\cite{CIHRL2025}, CoNavGPT\cite{yu2023co}, and DITTO\cite{ditto2024large}, to evaluate its effectiveness on the DS-CEFC task.
-CIHRL \cite{CIHRL2025} incorporates multi-agent communication and belongs to the SOTA MARL approach for DS-CEFC.
-CoNavGPT \cite{yu2023co} employs an LLM as a global planner without any training process, achieving astonishing success rates and efficiency on the navigation task.
+We compare RALLY against three representative baselines, CIHRL\cite{CIHRL2025}, CoNavGPT\cite{yu2023co}, and DITTO\cite{ditto2024large}, to evaluate its effectiveness on the DS-CEFC task.
+CIHRL \cite{CIHRL2025}, which does not incorporate role assignment, incorporates multi-agent communication and belongs to the SOTA MARL approach for DS-CEFC.
+CoNavGPT \cite{yu2023co} employs an LLM as a global planner without any training process, achieving high success rates and efficiency on the navigation task.
 DITTO \cite{ditto2024large} achieves good collaboration based on LLM, demonstrating strong role-based heterogeneity.
-All non-API LLMs are deployed in a distributed fashion on $8$ NVIDIA GeForce RTX 4090 GPUs (24 GB each).
+All the non-API LLMs are deployed in a distributed fashion on $8$ NVIDIA GeForce RTX 4090 GPUs (24 GB each).